-One graph from National Geographic quickly and clearly illustrates pretty much everything that’s wrong with our health care system in the U.S. If you haven’t seen it already, you need to click on this link now:
+One graph from National Geographic quickly and clearly illustrates pretty much everything that’s wrong with our health care system in the U.S.:

 The graph compares the health care systems of developed countries in terms of cost per person, life expectancy, and number of doctors visits.
 All of these countries are members of the Organization of Economic Cooperation and Development, which means that they’re all free market democracies, and they’re all considered either upper-middle income or high income.
 A couple of things we wanted to point out: